Toradar

 This toradar is probably used for hunting.
 The decoration on the stock shows various animal figures e.g. buffaloes, panthers, etc.

-A toradar (तोरादार, تورادار, ਤੋਰਾਦਾਰ) is a South Asian matchlock primarily found in the Mughal Empire, dating from the 16th century.
+A toradar (तोरादार, تورادار, ਤੋਰਾਦਾਰ) is a South Asian matchlock primarily found in the Mughal Empire and Mysore dating from the 16th century.
 It was a preferred firearm in India well until the mid-19th century because of its economical and simple design.

 History

 When the Portuguese reached India in 1498, they brought with them firearms, among them the matchlock musket.
 However, expert armorers were already plentiful in India, and native craftsmen began to copy the weapons and adapting them for their own needs.
 Most of these craftsmen started to apply a style of decoration that normally would be applied to their traditional weapon.
 Soon a distinctive local style evolved, and the toradar was invented in the Indian subcontinent.

 Toradar matchlock remained to be the preferred firearms mechanism well until about 1830.
 Part of the reason why the matchlocks were still more popular than the wheellocks and flintlocks was because the matchlocks were easier and cheaper to produce.
 Toradar was sometimes used as a hunting gun.